rontav/wouso-new/README.md

 * when developing modules, create a sym link to the module in /modules, so changes are reflected directly, without installing the module
 * when developing test cases, reffer to the zombie [docs](http://zombie.js.org/#assertions)
+* when developing themes, you can overwrite the core CSS or any view, by creating a .jade file with the name of the file that you would like to overwrite, in the themes directory; you can also have a style.css file to add more styling
 * a module can see all instaled modules, by checking

 	app.get('modules')